-Notice: As of now, the Irving Teen Court is accepting new applications for the next training date.
-Please register using our online system.
-Please note: The next training is scheduled for Saturday, September 15, 2018.
+Please note: The next training will not be scheduled until Sept.
+14, 2019.
 All pending applicants will be contacted then.
 There is no need to re-apply.
 Please call the Teen Court office with questions at (972) 721-3601.

-Teen Court allows both offenders and teen volunteers to better understand our system of justice.
+Teen Court allows both offenders and teen volunteers to better understand the system of justice.
 Teen Court is held one to two Tuesday evenings each month at 5:30 p.m.
-We are located on the second floor of the Criminal Justice Center at 305 N. O'Connor Road in Irving.
-You can reach us at (972) 721-3601.
+Teen Court is located on the second floor of the Criminal Justice Center, 305 N. O'Connor Road.
+For more information, call (972) 721-3601.

 There are two avenues for teenagers to become involved with the Teen Court program:

-If you have received a ticket and are interested in enrolling in teen court to get your ticket dismissed:
+Teens who have received a ticket may enroll in teen court to get the ticket dismissed.
+Requirements include:

-- You must be 10 to 17 years old or currently enrolled in high school.
+- Applicant must be 10 to 17 years old or currently enrolled in high school.

-- You must enter a plea of guilty or no contest within 21 days of receiving a citation at the Municipal Court and request Teen Court.
+- Applicant must enter a plea of guilty or no contest within 21 days of receiving a citation at the Municipal Court and request Teen Court.

-- You must not have been through a teen court program in the state of Texas within the past year.
+- Applicant must not have been through a teen court program in the state of Texas within the past year.

 - There is a $20 registration fee.

-- Teens under 17 must be accompanied by a parent/guardian and may enter a plea 1:30 to 3 p.m.
+- Teens younger than 17 must be accompanied by a parent/guardian and may enter a plea 1:30 to 3 p.m.
 Monday, Wednesday, Thursday or Friday.

-- Teens 17 and over do not need a parent present to enter a plea 8 a.m. to 4:30 p.m.
+- Teens 17 and older do not need a parent present to enter a plea, which can be done 8 a.m. to 4:30 p.m.
 Monday, Wednesday, Thursday or Friday.

-In order to save yourself an additional trip to the court, please note that Teen Court enrollments are not conducted on Tuesday afternoons.
+In addition, note that Teen Court enrollments are not conducted on Tuesday afternoons.

 The following are requirements for youths who wish to select the Teen Court program as the alternative for handling their tickets.